 This is something that an artificial tree has over a real one.
 While you can pick and choose when selecting a real tree, there comes a point when you just have to take what you get.
-With an artificial tree, there are a wide range of specific choices that you can match with your decorating ideas.
+With an artificial tree, there is a wide range of specific choices that you can match with your decorating ideas.
 Some will be big and fluffy, and others will be thinner and straight.

 Many artificial trees will come with lights already arranged and attached.
-You can find trees with all different arrangements and number of lights.
+You can find trees with all the different arrangements and a number of lights.
 These will be fixed, and you won’t be able to take them off or move them, so be sure it’s an arrangement you’ll be happy with for a while.
 However, a pre-lit tree will be much easier to set up.

 Artificial Christmas trees can also come pre-decorated in a few different ways.
 It can be accented, meaning it can come with artificial pine cones and berries already attached.
 These additions can make for some nice decorations and small touches, but they are usually fixed and cannot be removed as well.

 Flocked trees have been painted to appear as if covered with snow or frost.
 The quality of this decoration varies, and can often appear kitschy.
 However, if done well it can be very pretty.

 4. Types of Branches

 Branches on artificial trees are usually of one of two types: hinged or hooked.
 Hinged branches are permanently attached to the tree, and can be folded when the tree is taken down for storage.
 Hooked branches are not permanently attached to the trunk, and instead, are hooked on when setting up and removed when taken down.